ismail-amouma/MEXC_Future_Order_API_Maintenance_Bypass/Readme.md

 # MEXC Futures Order API Maintenance Bypass

-If you're looking for a method to bypass the MEXC futures order maintenance mode, feel free to reach out to me on [Telegram](https://t.me/pip_install_life).
+If you're looking for a method to bypass the MEXC futures order maintenance mode using direct HTTP requests, feel free to reach out to me on Telegram](https://t.me/pip_install_life).
 I have developed solutions in Python, JavaScript or Typescript, and can provide implementations in other languages upon request.

 ## Video Demonstrations
 ### Order Creation
 This video shows how to create a new order even when the MEXC API is in maintenance mode.
 It walks through the entire process, demonstrating that orders can still be placed without interruptions.